 Article · Feb 27, 2026

-ISSUES.md as a learning log: a 78-issue tracker pattern for AI-built projects
+ISSUES.md as a learning log: the flat-file bug tracker that compounds

-ISSUES.md is a flat markdown bug tracker that doubles as a regression detector and training doc.
-The pattern that works after 78 closed entries.
+ISSUES.md is a flat markdown bug tracker that doubles as a regression detector and training doc for AI-built codebases.
+How the pattern works.

-If you have inherited an AI-built codebase, you have probably noticed that the commits do not explain the why, the PRs do not explain the why, and the original author was a stateless model in a chat window six weeks ago.
+If you have inherited a Claude Code codebase, the commits do not explain the why, the PRs do not explain the why, and the original author was a stateless model in a chat window six weeks ago.
 The reasoning that produced the code is gone the moment the model finishes writing the file.
 ISSUES.md is the structural answer to that problem.
-A flat markdown file at the root of the repo.
-One entry per bug.
-Four parts each.
-After about 78 closed entries on a recent client project of mine, the file became three things at once: a regression detector, a training doc, and a counterweight to the missing commit reasoning.
-This post is a deep-dive on the pattern, written as a companion to the four-part system master post.
+A flat markdown file at the root of the repo, one entry per bug, four parts each.
+This is a companion to the four-part system master post.

-Why a markdown file beats Linear or GitHub Issues for AI-built work
+Why a markdown file beats Linear or GitHub Issues for Claude Code work

-First, markdown lives in the repo.
-It travels with the code.
+Markdown lives in the repo.
 A new contributor cloning the repo gets the bug history alongside the source.
-A future AI session reading the codebase reads ISSUES.md as part of the same context window.
-A Linear board requires a separate login, a separate URL, a separate API to query; in practice that means most readers never look at it.
+A Claude Code session reading the codebase reads ISSUES.md as part of the same context window.
+A Linear board requires a separate login, a separate URL, a separate API to query.
+In practice that means most readers never look at it.

-Second, AI coding tools can grep markdown.
-Claude Code, Aider, Cursor’s agent mode, and any other tool that reads files from the repo can read ISSUES.md as a primary context source.
+Claude Code can grep markdown directly.
+Claude Code, Aider, Cursor’s agent mode: any tool that reads files from the repo can read ISSUES.md as a primary context source.
 The model uses the entries as background context for any debugging conversation.
-Linear and Jira require integrations or MCP servers to expose this same data, and even then the latency and the integration friction tend to make AI sessions skip them.
+Linear and Jira require integrations or MCP servers to expose this same data, and even then the integration friction tends to make AI sessions skip them.

-Third, friction kills the capture rate.
-The hardest thing about a bug tracker is getting bugs into it.
+Friction kills the capture rate.
 A new tab, a login screen, a “Create new issue” form with required fields you do not yet know how to fill, an estimate field, a priority dropdown.
 Markdown is Cmd+P → ISSUES.md → type → save.
-The capture rate on the markdown approach is not 5x higher than on Linear; it is roughly the difference between “logged” and “forgotten.”
+The gap between the markdown approach and a hosted tracker is not a multiplier on capture rate.
+It is the difference between “logged” and “forgotten.”

-For solo and small-team AI-built work, those three reasons add up to ISSUES.md being the better choice.
+For solo and small-team Claude Code work, those reasons add up to ISSUES.md being the better choice.
 For cross-functional teams with PMs, designers, and QA, ISSUES.md should complement a real tracker rather than replace it.
-The tracker handles assignment, scheduling, and stakeholder visibility; ISSUES.md handles the engineering reasoning that the tracker is bad at preserving.
+The tracker handles assignment, scheduling, and stakeholder visibility.
+ISSUES.md handles the engineering reasoning that the tracker is bad at preserving.

 The four-part entry structure